 From 1 July 2019, it is mandatory for anyone selling or giving away a dog or cat to use an identification number in their advertisement – this number can either be the microchip number or breeder identification number or a rehoming organisation number.
 This is enforced under Section 23 of the Prevention of Cruelty to Animals Act 1979.
 This allows buyers to search the NSW Pet Registry to see the pet’s details and make informed purchasing decisions.

 No. However, it is compulsory if you are within the City of Darwin as part of the Council’s Animal Management By-Laws.
+Other local governments may introduce requirements to microchip cats and dogs, so please check with your local authority.

 Yes.
 Section 14 of the Animal Management (Cats and Dogs) Act 2008 requires microchipping of cats and dogs prior to reaching 12 weeks of age unless there is a reasonable excuse.